Austin-East High School: History

+Austin High School

 Austin High School opened in 1879.
 It was named for Emily Austin, a white woman from Philadelphia, Pennsylvania, who raised money to establish the school as Knoxville's first black high school.
 She had arrived in Knoxville in 1870 with the goal of helping to educate African American children, who at the time were schooled in church basements, lodge halls, and one-room schoolhouses scattered throughout the area.
 For eight years she worked as a grade school teacher in black schools in Knoxville, then she returned to the North to seek donations for establishment of a black high school.
 She succeeded in raising $6,500, which was matched by $2,000 from the Knoxville Board of Education to start Austin High School.

 Edenton, North Carolina, native John W. Manning became school principal in 1881, the first black person to hold that position.
 An 1881 graduate of Yale University, Manning remained as principal until retiring in 1912.
 He was succeeded as principal by Charles W. Cansler, who had been teaching at Austin since 1900.

 In 1916, Austin High School left its initial location on Central Street in Knoxville to move to a new building on Payne Avenue.
 At the Payne Avenue location, the school was renamed Knoxville Colored High School.
 By 1928, that school building had become overcrowded due to a growing African American population, and the school moved to a new location on Vine Street, once again using the Austin High School name.
 William A. Robinson became school principal in 1928.
 Robinson served for just two years before moving to Atlanta and being succeeded as principal by Thomas R. Davis.
 Davis was principal until his death in 1948, when Dean of Girls Fannie C. Clay assumed the position of acting principal until the appointment of Otis T. Hogue as principal in the fall of 1949.
 In 1952 Austin moved to a new modern building one block from its previous location, remaining there until its merger with East High School.

+East High School

 East High School was one of four schools, the others being West, South (now South-Doyle), and Fulton, that opened in 1951 following the split-up of old Knoxville High.
 Initially an all-white school, East began to enroll black students in the early 1960s as the Knoxville city schools underwent a slow process of racial integration.
 The school graduated a total of 17 classes before its merger with Austin High School in 1968.
 Its sports teams were called the "Mountaineers."